 To ensure smooth forced switchover, do the following:

 Monitor the CPU utilization % on the Active/Standby pair.
-The Active will be having higher CPU utilization as it is actively handling the calls, while the Standby will show CPU utilization
+The Active will be having higher CPU utilization as it is actively handling the calls, while the Standby will show little CPU utilization.

 Ensure a manual switchover is performed when the CPU utilization of the Active router is no more than 70%.

 Use the “show voip rtp connection” commands to make sure existing calls have been synced across the Active/Standby router pair.

-A switchover involves the formerly Active router reloading, while the formerly Standby router takes over and becomes the new Active router processing new calls and maintaining the media streams and signaling information for calls until they are complete.
-The new Active router will remain as the Active router until another switchover occurs.
+A switchover involves the formerly Active router reloading, while the formerly Standby router takes over and becomes the new Active router, processing new calls and maintaining the media streams and signaling information for calls until they are complete.
+The new Active router will continue to act as the Active router until another switchover occurs.
+There is no pre-emption mechanisms on the B2B Redundancy

 Manual (forced) switchovers can be achieved in any one of the following ways:

-Initiate it by the CLI “redundancy switch-activity force” on the Active router
+Initiate it by the CLI “redundancy application reload group <RG ID> self” on the Active router

 Reload of the Active router

-Hard Restart of the Active router
+Power cycle the Active router

-Pull out the interface or power cable of the Active router
+Pull out any RG configured interface of the Active router

-Shutdown the interface of the Active router
+Shutdown any RG configured interface of the Active router

-Steps to Perform and verify a Single Switchover

-1) Configure box-to-box redundancy as per the “Configure” section in this document.

-2) Reload and keep both routers in rommon.

-3) Boot up one router.
-After it is up, do a “show redundancy state” and make sure it shows “my state” as Active and “peer state” as Disabled.
-This may take a while after boot up.

-XFR-2#show redundancy states

-my state = 13 -ACTIVE

-peer state = 1 -DISABLED

-4) Boot up the second router.
-After it is up, do a “show redundancy state” to make sure it shows “my state” as Standby-Hot and “peer state” as Active.

-CUBE_XFR#show redundancy states

-my state = 8 -STANDBY HOT

-peer state = 13 -ACTIVE

-5) Start one or more calls across the system.
-Do a “show voice high-availability summary” and “show voip rtp connection” on both the Active and Standby routers to make sure the call are up and checkpointed.

-6) Test switchover by reloading the Active router.
-If you are using a phone to make calls, you can listen to the phone to make sure media path is preserved.
-If you are using test equipment, you can use the packet displays to determine if media for the calls are flowing:

-Router#show interfaces g0/0 accounting

-GigabitEthernet0/0

-Protocol Pkts In Chars In Pkts Out Chars Out

-Other 1 58 6 360

-IP 406 178841 201 16394

-ARP 569 34292 0 0

-CDP 116 31672 22 7304

-7) Test media inactivity: Stop the call.
-Repeat “show voip rtp connection”.
-After the call is ended or upon media-inactivity timer expiry, there should be no more active RTP connections.
-You can also check this via “show voice high-availability summary” and looking for

-Router#show voice high-availability summary | include media Media Inactivity event count: 1

-The “Media Inactivity event count” should show 1.

-Screenshots to Verify a Single Call Preserved over a Failover

-1. The display before the failover.

-Active Router (#01)

-Standby Router (#02)

-2. Reloading the Active router (#01) to force a failover:

-3. The Standby router (#02) takes over as new Active, the call is preserved (Standby = New Active):

-4. The previously Active router (#01) reloads as the new Standby router, and the call is preserved on the new Standby.

-New Standby (#01) router:

-New Active (#02) router:

 Troubleshoot

 This section provides information you can use to troubleshoot your configuration.